 B.S.
 June 2011

 Thomas W. Smith Academic Fellowship

-CUNY BA/BS-International Foundation for Study Abroad Scholarship
+CUNY BA-International Foundation for Study Abroad Scholarship

 U.S. House of Representatives Achievement Award for Volunteer Work

 Marty Markowitz Award for Academic Excellence

 Tonisha Haywood and her family immigrated to the U.S. in 2003 immediately following their being victims of a fatal house robbery.
 This violent crime, which claimed the life of her grandmother, motivated Haywood toward a career in criminology.

 In fall 2008, after her second year at the Borough of Manhattan Community College, Haywood transferred to John Jay College where she planned to pursue a Bachelor’s in criminal justice.
 Then she had second thoughts.
 “What I really wanted was a program that would prepare me to return to my native country and work in the Ministry of National Security,” says Haywood, who was born and raised in Trinidad and Tobago.
 But there was no formal curriculum that aligned perfectly with her academic needs, until she heard about CUNY Baccalaureate for Unique and Interdisciplinary Studies.